Commonwealth Fusion Systems: History

-In November 2021, the company raised an additional $1.8 billion in Series B funding to construct and operate the SPARC tokamak, funded by Temasek, Google, Bill Gates and Eni.

-In December the company began construction on SPARC in Devens, Massachusetts.
+The company raised an additional $1.8 billion in Series B funding in November 2021, to construct and operate the SPARC tokamak.
+This was funded by Temasek Holdings, Google, Bill Gates and Eni.
+In December of that year, the company began construction on SPARC in Devens, Massachusetts.

-In March 2022, Axios reported that as a result of sanctions against Russia, CFS faced significant supply chain problems.

 By late 2022, CFS had grown to approximately 350 employees and was preparing to move into its Devens campus.

 A ceremonial opening for the Devens campus was held in February 2023.

-In March 2023, Eni and Cfs signed a multi-year agreement to collaborate in obtaining the components and authorizations necessary for the construction of the first SPARC experimental plant, as well as the construction of the first Arc power plant and the identification of countries that may be interested in hosting it.
+In March 2023, Eni and CFS signed a multi-year agreement to collaborate in obtaining the components and authorizations necessary for the construction of the first SPARC experimental plant, as well as the construction of the first Arc power plant and the identification of countries that may be interested in hosting it.

+In May that year, United States Department of Energy granted the company additional funding along with seven other US companies via the Milestone-Based Fusion Development Program.

+The following year, in 2024, CFS announced plans to build the world's first grid-scale commercial nuclear fusion power plant at the James River Industrial Center in Chesterfield County, Virginia.
+The plant will produce about 400 MWe.

+Google announced in July 2025 that it had signed a direct corporate power purchase agreement, a first of its kind with CFS.
+The agreement will give Google 200 megawatts of power from CFS’s ARC project, a plant the company plans to build in Virginia by the early 2030s.

+Later in August, CFS announced $863 million had been raised in a Series B2 round.

+In September 2025, Eni made a $1 billion deal with CFS to use power from its first fusion reactor.